 If you can befriend these winterers, they may take you places the average tourist doesn't go, they will also know that they are not exactly supposed to do this, but may also not care very much that they're not.
 Don't push it though, they are a delicate species and getting on the wrong side will mean an opportunity missed.
 Please respect the base, it is their home even if it doesn't look very private or much like your home.

 You may get an extra picture-show (tourist ships would supply lunch and entertainment for the base personnel while I gave a slide-show in return - a traditional role passed on through the generations of winterers) guided tours of the local environs and the opportunity to buy or trade t-shirts, sweat-shirts etc.

 Why visit the Antarctic Peninsula?

-The Antarctic Peninsula is mainland Antarctica, so until you have been here and set foot upon the ground, you have not truly been to Antarctica.
+The Antarctic Peninsula is mainland Antarctica, so when you visit here and set foot upon the ground, you have truly been to Antarctica.
 It also offers the possibility to cross the Antarctic Circle.
-Many ships will steam down past the line of 66° 33′ 44″ ( 66.562° ) degrees of latitude so that passengers can say they have done it.
+Some (relatively few) ships will sail down past the line of 66° 33′ 44″ ( 66.562° ) degrees of latitude so that passengers can say they have done it.